 What is History Day?

 History Day is a theme-based research program that breathes life into California Content standards and Reading/Language Arts themes.
-The broad theme for 2024 is Turning Points in History.
+The broad theme for 2025 is Rights & Responsibilities in History.
 The program is designed to be used in the classroom at two levels: process and competitive.
 All learners can develop their potential and develop essential reading, writing, and research skills through participation in National History Day - Tulare County.

 Why Would I Want to Judge?